xplosionmind/tommi.space/content/jam/public/A script will do.md

 Furthermore, while technical knowledge and skills to build local-first scripts in [[Bash]] or [[Python]] for [[Cheat sheets|CLI]] are quite accessible to a non-developer like I am, anything that involves [[Nebuchadnezzar|servers]] and [APIs](https://en.wikipedia.org/wiki/API 'API on Wikipedia') becomes too hard to handle.
 In any case, no solution would be perfect and completely future-proof, though.

-Update: c-base, 2023-11-06T19:42:00+01:00
+## Update: a collective perspective

+<p class='date'>c-base, <time datetime='2023-11-06T19:42:00+01:00'>6 November 2023</time></p>

-I subverted this way of thinking by [rethinking my approach to technology](/v2 'Rethinking my space').
+I subverted this way of thinking by [rethinking my approach to technology](/v2/ 'Rethinking my space').
 What us is it if not as a collective endeavor, helping others while helping ourselves?

+## Update: it’s not so simple

+<p class='date'>Riva Ligure, <time datetime='2024-06-05T15:07:39+02:00'>5 June 2024</time></p>

+A further reflection stems from realizing how complex my personal digital infrastructure is, and in noticing the level of mainteinance, time, and attention it requires.

+Therefore, I changed my mind: the more I can rely on stable, open, and sustainable software developed by others, the more I can truly take advantage of digital technology in my life.